ipab-slmc/exotica/exotica/doc/Setting-up-problems-and-solvers.rst

     Server::InitRos(std::shared_ptr<ros::NodeHandle>(new ros::NodeHandle("~")));

-Where we provide a name for the ROSnode (here we give the name "~")
+Where we provide a name for the ROS node (here we give the name "~")

 Scene Setup
 ~~~~~~~~~~~